AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <br>
 Here the `head` command works fine on "text.txt", but we get an error message when we call it on "yet_another_text_file.txt".
 Intrepreting error messages in some cases will be tricky.
 As usual, google is your friend, and most problems you'll run into will be things others have already talked out somewhere – love you, [stackoverflow](https://stackoverflow.com).
 Fortunately this error message happens to be one of the more straightforward ones.
 It gives us the command that was used, the file we attempted to call it on, and tells us "No such file or directory".
 And if we enter the `ls` command just like we did above, we can see the computer is absolutely right (spoiler alert: it usually is).
 There is no file in the current directory named "yet_another_text_file.txt".
 And when you enter a file name without any other information, the computer only looks in the exact directory you are sitting in.
 We'll see what this means in a second.

-In this case the file we are looking for is actually in the directory "another_directory", which is a 'subdirectory' to the one we are sitting in, which we can also see when entering `ls` with no arguments.
+In this case the file we are looking for is actually in the directory "another_directory", which is a 'subdirectory' of the one we are sitting in, which we can also see when entering `ls` with no arguments.
 Further, if we instead enter:

 ```bash
 ls another_directory/